Xilinx/Vivado-Design-Tutorials/Design_Flow_Tutorials/IP_Integrator/Lab_4/README.md

 3. The “axi_slave.v” file should now appear in the “Sources” pane under “Design Sources”.
-There are a few ways to add the RTL module onto the IPI canvas-
+There are a few ways to add the RTL module onto the IP integrator  canvas-

-    - You can click and drag the file onto the IPI Canvas.
+    - You can click and drag the file onto the IP integrator  Canvas.

     <img src="./media/image13.png"
  style="width:2.96042in;height:1.76042in" />  |